 You can also do this from a geographic point of view.
 A subscriber from The United States, for example, probably isn’t interested in knowing the “10 best restaurants in Paris”, and this will end up as content that he will not be likely to click and interact with.
 If you do many geo-location contents, you could separate your subscriber list by location.
 Now you can send location-specific content to your audience and have them interact the proper way with you, which will be excellent.

-This is the best strategy you can use, because no matter how hard we try to only have our target audience/clients/customers on our list - we still end up with a wide range of people, all of them with a range of interests and pain points.
-Let’s say you blog about blogging and business-related topics.
-A strategic way to segment your list would be to find out where each person is on their journey, and tailor your email content for each group.
-Then your bloggers only looking for beginner blogging tips will only receive those emails, and your entrepreneurs only interested in more advanced business tips will only receive those emails.
+This is the best strategy you can use, because no matter how hard we try to only have our target audience/clients/customers on our list - we still end up with a wide range of people, all of them with a variety of interests and pain points.
+Let's say you blog about blogging and business-related topics.
+A strategic way to segment your list would be to find out where they are on their journey and tailor your email content for each group.
+Then your bloggers only looking for beginner blogging tips will only receive those emails, and your entrepreneurs only interested in more advanced business tips willreceive those emails.